SafeHavenMaps/safehaven/README.md

 ## Configure

-SafeHaven is initialized with a default user named `admin` with the password `safehaven`.
-You should change this password as soon as possible.
+SafeHaven is initialized with a default user named `admin` with a random password, which can be retrieved from backend logs.

 The administration panel will provide you with the ability to create new users and manage the application.
 A wiki will be available soon to help you with the configuration.